anmolsahu2k/Classly/README.md

 ### Applications:
 Following are the real world applications of our idea.
-As a student or a professional, everyone needs a platform to assess their communication skills.
-Our platform will provide them a medium to assess themselves and their performance in various circumstances.
-I.e. pitch meetings, presentations, SWOT analysis presentations .
-Our platform will help users to assess their performance in mock peer to peer interviews conducted on their mutual interests, which will give them an insight about themselves.
+- Class can be recorded by teacher or student as and when required, which gets downloaded into the local folder and can be referenced in the future.
-Our Application can also be used to get a detailed analysis of the applicant/users who are subjected to any type of interview.
-(Job Interview, Group discussion etc.).
+- Our application can also be used to get a detailed analysis of the teacher and student interaction which happens during the session and can be later used to provide the parents a better perspective of their child’s performance.
+- Timely notifications are sent via email, SMS and whatsapp to both the students and the teachers so that no one misses a session and assignments.
+- Teachers can view detailed report of how interactive the class is.
+On the basis of that they get suggestion report to make positive changes in their teaching
+- Compare visual data between different classroom sessions

 ### Final Result:
-The outcome of our idea will be a platform where users(i.e. Students, professionals) will be able to assess themselves or others on verbal and non-verbal aspects.
+The outcome of our idea will be a platform where users(i.e. Students, Teachers) will be able to assess themselves or others on verbal and non-verbal aspects.
 A detailed analysis with user-friendly visualization will help different users in separate ways.
 Teachers can easily oraganize classes and students will be alerted in a timely manner

 ### Future Plans:
 Weekly tasks for students to upscale their skills.